 Do your research on LinkedIn before an interview

-You can check out who’s most likely to be interviewing you by searching for the company and looking through its employee list.
-If you can find out a bit about that person’s career path and personal interests, it gives you something to talk about, especially if you have something in common.
-Likewise, you can use LinkedIn to follow up with whoever you spoke with after your interview, sending them a private message to say thank you for their time.
+You can check out who’s most likely to be interviewing you by searching for the company and its employee list.
+Finding out a bit about that person’s career path and personal interests gives you something to talk about, especially if you have something in common.
+Likewise, you can use LinkedIn to follow up with whoever you spoke with after your interview, sending them a private message to thank them for their time.
 It’s a gentle reminder of who you are, and it shows a little extra enthusiasm for the job.